buddha216g/CarND-Behavioral-Cloning-P3/writeup_template.md

 The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...
+My first step was to use a try LENET that was taught in the course with the sample data provided.
+Car was driving well in autonomous mode.
+I then collected my own data from simulation and tried with LENET.

+The car was driving off the edge.
+So i tried NVIDIA and later commai.
+Both trained well but at some turns car was driving off the edges.

+Then I discarded my previous data (that i collected) and tried to capture proper data.
+This time i drove in the forward direction as well as reverse directions.
+I collected more data to make sure i was going towards the edge and the moved back to the center (for both left and right turns)

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I plotted a distribution of angles.
+I reduced the angles with zero distributions and made sure the larger angles had significant distributions compared to lower angles.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+Using NVIDIA architecuture, the vehicle is able to drive autonomously around the track without leaving the road.

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 167 to 176) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Layer 0: Lambda, Normalisation to range -0.5, 0.5 (1./255 -1)

+Layer 1: Cropping, to remove 50 from top and 20 from  bottom

+Layer 2: Convolution with strides=(2,2),kernel 5x5 and output shape 245x5x5, with relu activation

+Layer 3: Convolution with strides=(2,2),kernel 5x5 and output shape 36x5x5, with relu activation

+Layer 4: Convolution with strides=(2,2),kernel 5x5 and output shape 48x5x5, with relu activation

+Layer 5: Convolution with kernel 3x3 and output shape 64x3x3, with relu activation

+Layer 6: Convolution with kernel 3x3 and output shape 64x3x3, with relu activation

+Layer 7 : flatten 1152 output

+Layer 8: Fully Connected with 100 outputs

+Layer 9: Fully Connected with 50 outputs

+Layer 10: Fully Connected with 10 outputs

+Output Layer : Fully Connected with 1 output value for the steering angle

 ![alt text][image1]

 ####3.
 Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+To capture good driving behavior, I first recorded laps (forward and opposite directions) on track one using center lane driving.
 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to steer back to center

 ![alt text][image3]
 ![alt text][image4]
 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+To augment the data sat, I also flipped images and angles

 ![alt text][image6]
 ![alt text][image7]

 Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 23,938 number of data points.
+I then converted them into images and angles for left, right and center cameras, while filtering out data points with speed less then 0.1.
+I ended up with around 70k images.
+After redistributing the number of samples to represent most anlges,  ended up with 21115 images.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
+I used generator to load the actual images in batches.
+I augemented data in the generator itself.
+I flipped images to enhance data.

-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 3 as evidenced by both training and validation errors simultaneously declining.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.